uber/react-vis/docs/getting-started/new-react-vis-project.md

+> This library is deprecated.
+Please see `DEPRECATED.md`.

 ### Create a new project with react-vis

 Let's create a new vis app from scratch.
 To do this, let's use [create-react-app](https://github.com/facebookincubator/create-react-app), the popular Facebook scaffold.

 If you haven't installed yet, do so:

 ```
 npm install -g create-react-app